- Cruise ships finally returned to Port Vila last night.

-- Cruise ships will finally be able to return to Port Vila, for the first time since the city suffered an earthquake in December 2024.
+- It’s the first time since the city suffered an earthquake in December 2024.

 - Ships will use a temporary tendering port to get cruisers onto the shore.

-Carnival Australia has confirmed it is planning to cruise to Port Vila in Vanuatu for the first time since the devastating earthquake seven months ago.
+Carnival Adventure arrived in Port Vila last week for the first time since the devastating earthquake seven months ago.

 The city had previously announced a temporary port a few months ago, but after consulting with cruise lines, it was deemed not ready to take passengers.